sypianski/Paperpile_to_Notion/README.md

     4. `Link` of type url.
     5. `Reference ID` of type text.

-2. Get the **database identifier** from the database page.
+2. Get the **database identifier** from the database page (Copy link to All items).
 If your database url is:

     ```
     https://www.notion.so/my_workspace/aaaabbbbccccddddeeeeffffgggghhhh